-Figure 12: Standard Deviations of Community Survey Results
+Figure 1012: Standard Deviations of Community Survey Results

-Figures 11 and 12 indicate that while there is certainly agreement in the areas of high fire hazard and the need for well-marked and safe evacuation corridors (transportation), there is still some debate whether to include certain infrastructure (such as cemeteries, parks, and places of worship) and ecosystem services.
+Figures 911 and 4012 indicate that while there is certainly agreement in the areas of high fire hazard and the need for well-marked and safe evacuation corridors (transportation), there is still some debate whether to include certain infrastructure (such as cemeteries, parks, and places of worship) and ecosystem services.
 Again, because the community survey was only designed to be used at these community workshops and attendance was limited, these survey results do not represent the entire county.
 These results may only infer what is happening within the larger County context.
-In reviewing the numerical summaries (Appendix C), it is clear that the perception of assets at risk deviates between the five groups polled at these community meetings.
+In reviewing the numerical summaries (Appendix BC), it is clear that the perception of assets at risk deviates between the five groups polled at these community meetings.
 For this reason, the CWPP Core Team decided to rely on the fire chiefs and the spatial analysis to prioritize CHRP based upon high fire hazards and those ridge top roads that can provide both evacuation corridors and strategic locations for fire suppression.
-As a result, the CHRP Community Survey was used to guide the CWPP Core Team and the fire chiefs in selecting analysis that reflects the areas of highest agreement (represented by the green areas of Figure 12.)
+As a result, the CHRP Community Survey was used to guide the CWPP Core Team and the fire chiefs in selecting analysis that reflects the areas of highest agreement (represented by the green areas of Figure 10).12.)
 The Community Survey certainly met the purpose of including community perceptions in the formulation of the Community Base Map and the CHRP (Figure 11).
-From this innovative approach, the CWPP Analysis Team used the results of this community participation survey and a real-time spatially explicit model for mapping CHRP.
+Because of From this innovative approach, the CWPP Analysis Team intends to publishused the results of this community participation survey and its use within a real-time spatially explicit model for mapping CHRP.

-Figure 13: CHRP Analysis Flowchart
+Figure 4113: CHRP Analysis Flowchart